RE104R18: Understanding the Basics of Reverse Mortgage

 1. The homeowner & his estate NEVER give up the title to the home

-1. The homeowner, when leaving the house to his estate, can NEVER owe more than the homes values.
-When the house is sold, proceeds in excess of the debt belong to the homeowner or his estate.
+2. The homeowner, when leaving the house to his/her estate, can NEVER owe more than the home’s values.
+When the house is sold, proceeds in excess of the debt belong to the homeowner or his/her estate.

-1. There is less money left to the heirs.
+1. There is less equity left for the heirs.
 You are making the equity in the house liquid and therefore useable.
 When used, there is less available for heirs.

 3. Property must be maintained and kept in good repair

 4. Property must remain as your primary residence, or the loan will become due.
-This includes moving to assisted living or skilled facility.
+Non-occupancy for 12 consecutive months for mental or physical illness (assisted living or nursing facility) is a maturity event

-1. The loan becomes due and payable with the following maturity events:
+8. Loan Maturity/Foreclosure - The loan becomes due with the following maturity events

 1. Non payment of property taxes